nllong/docker-cbecc-com/daemon/README.md

 ## Running Example via Docker

-To use the Docker image to run an CIBD or XML modelFirst, first pull down the docker image `docker pull nllong/cbecc-com:daemon`
+To use the Docker image to run an CIBD or XML modelFirst, first pull down the docker image `docker pull nllong/cbecc-com:daemon`.
+Builds are managed via [Docker Hub's Automated Builds](https://registry.hub.docker.com/u/nllong/cbecc-com/)

 `cd` into the directory where the file is.
 (Make sure that you have a recent version of boot2docker running.)